BridgePhase/hello-world/README.md

 ### Running the Tests
 - Unit Tests --> `./gradlew test`
 - Integration Tests --> `./gradlew intTest`
-- Client Tests --> `!
-TODO: Test tests exist but need cleaned up and executed on the pipelie.`

 Alternatively, to build the app and run all of the tests in a single step --> `./gradlew clean build`